Best For

 Company

-Nolah has a positive company score, overall 9.5 out of 10.
+Nolah has an excellent company score.
 They offer a 120-night trial period and a lifetime warranty.

 Shipping is free, but returns have a $99 handling fee if things don’t work out.
 Lastly, Nolah mattresses are made to order in a handful of different factories around the U.S.